 America’s Madison Hubbell and Zachary Donohue are at the top of the list.
 With error-free performances they would be a solid bet to take the silver.
 A freak fall in the free dance in Korea left their teammates, Madison Chock and Evan Bates, buried in the standings, but they are fighters and will be seeking redemption in Milan.
 Homeland favorites, Anna Cappellini and Luca Lanotte, will also be chasing a podium finish to close out the season on a high note.

 LIVE IN MILAN:

 Canadian pairs skaters Camille Ruest and Drew Wolfe arrived in Milan without luggage or his skates.
-Lufthansa was still trying to find the bags on Monday evening, which meant he missed a day of practice.
+Lufthansa was still trying to find the bags on Monday evening, which meant they missed a day of practice.
 Wolfe said he was advised on Wednesday the airline had found the luggage and hoped to get it to Milan “within a couple of days.”